Vespasian's Camp: Description

 Aligned from north to south, the hillfort is 730 m long and 374 m wide at its southern end, narrowing to 100 m wide at the north.
 It encloses an area of some 14 ha.
 The bank is up to 40 m wide and up to 6 m high above the ditch bottom.
 The ditch is up to 10 m wide with a low counterscarp bank up to 18 m wide on the outside of the ditch, creating a maximum width of the hillfort's defences of 68 m.

 It occupies a strong defensive position.
-There are two original entrances, one on the north and the other probably to the southeast, just north of the point where Stonehenge Road cuts through the camp.
+There are two original entrances, one on the north and the other probably to the south-east, just north of the point where Stonehenge Road cuts through the camp.

 A road constructed over the hilltop in the Middle Ages separates the southern part of the site from the rest of the hillfort.
 During the 18th century, the hillfort was landscaped as part of the Duke of Queensbury's grounds around Amesbury Abbey.
 A grotto, vista and paths were constructed and substantial tree planting was carried out.
 The A303 road was cut through the northern section of the hill in the 1970s, just below the northernmost bank.